casperleerink/yifan-gong/src/pages/video-performances/坠fall.md

 ## *坠Fall* (Full video)

 This is Yifan Gong’s first experimental short film.
+It introduces a series of dreams of mine where I traverse various times, spaces and dimensions.
+This laid the conceptual and practical foundations for my subsequent practice-led PhD research.
+My daydreams and nightmares are very complicated consisting of multiple narratives and fantastic stories in which I play different characters.
+This may be because my cerebral cortex is overactive.
+It is such a burden for me, but it brings abundant beauty and fantasies to my art.

 Keywords: non-linear narrative, experimental short, dance video, music video, Acting-Without-Words